Call us now:

 Subsequent to the initial application, the Board of Investment (BOI) will assess your candidacy to verify your qualifications and authenticate the precision and adequacy of the supporting evidence.
 This examination usually requires somewhere between twenty (20) and sixty (60) working days.
 In this period, the LTR officers may request extra paperwork or clarification depending on the intricacy of your background and how complete the original submission was.

-If approved, you will receive an endorsement letter from the BOI allowing you to proceed to the next step.
-Applicants living in Thailand should then schedule an appointment with the One Stop Service Center at Chamchuri Square for visa issuance.
+If the documentation evaluation is finished and your request is deemed compliant, you will receive an endorsement letter from the BOI allowing you to proceed to the next step.
+Applicants living in Thailand should then schedule, within a period of two months after the reception of the Endorsment Letter, an appointment with the One Stop Service Center at Chamchuri Square for visa issuance.
 Those living abroad should contact their local Thai Embassy or Consulate.
 The visa issuance fee is 50,000 THB, approximately USD 1,400.

 While the Digital Work Permit does not relate to retirees, it may be available to their spouses if they apply under an alternate LTR category.
 Rather than ordinary 90-day reporting, LTR Visa holders must check in annually.
 After the initial 10-year period, the visa can be renewed if you continue meeting the qualifications.